I want to tell you about a pharmaceutical sales representative I observed last month.

 What the Research Actually Says

-Here’s what they found.
+Here is what they found.

 Not personality.
 Not charm.
 Not even experience.

 Franke and Park (2006) analysed 155 samples representing more than 31,000 salespeople.
-They found that adaptive selling behaviour increases self-rated, manager-rated, AND objective performance measures.
+They found that adaptive selling behaviour increases self-rated, manager-rated, and objective performance measures.
 Not one.
 All three.

-General cognitive ability, the thing we measure in aptitude tests and assume predicts everything, correlated with objective sales at r = .04.
+General cognitive ability - the thing we measure in aptitude tests and assume predicts everything - correlated with objective sales at r = .04.

 Point zero four.
+Essentially zero.

 So why do most pharmaceutical companies still hire based on interview impressions, train based on product features, and measure based on call quantity?